vaspan98/sentiment_analysis_with_nn/recurrent_neural_net/README.md

 ## Description / Goals
 Our goal is to develop a sentiment classifier using different bidirectional stacked RNNs with LSTM/GRU cells for a Twitter Sentiment Analysis dataset.
-We experiment with different word embeddings (tf-idf, GloVe) and parametres as:
+We experiment with different word embeddings (tf-idf, GloVe) and parameters as:
 * the number of stacked RNNs
 * the number of hidden layers
 * the type of cells